Helpline: 03444 775 774 | Text support: 07537 416 905 (open Mon-Fri 10:30-16:30)

-We offer quick and affordable access to therapeutic support for our members
+We offer quick (referral to an Anxiety UK Approved Therapist within 2 weeks) and affordable access to therapeutic support for members aged 18 and over.

 Therapies offered include:

-Whilst we’re guided by the National Institute for Heath and Care Excellence (NICE) and their treatment recommendations (see here), we offer flexibility in terms of the number of sessions available and how you can access therapy (face-to-face, phone or online).
+Whilst we’re guided by the National Institute for Heath and Care Excellence (NICE) and their treatment recommendations (see here), we offer flexibility in terms of the number of sessions available and how therapy can be accessed (face-to-face, phone or online).